Skip to content

 Course Content and Assessment

-Paper 1, 'The study of religions: beliefs, teachings and practices', is a written exam lasting 1 hour and 45 minutes.
-This paper constitutes 50% of the GCSE.
+Paper One, 'The study of religions: beliefs, teachings and practices', is a written exam.
 In this part of the course, students engage in an in-depth study of two major world religions, Islam and Christianity, focusing on their key beliefs and practices.

-Paper 2, 'Thematic Studies', is a written exam lasting 1 hour and 45 minutes.
-This paper also makes up 50% of the GCSE.
-It covers religious, philosophical, and ethical studies themes, including:
+Paper Two, 'Thematic Studies', is a written exam covering religious, philosophical, and ethical studies themes, including:

 • Theme A: Relationships and families